You can now run different PHP versions per project: Release v3.0.0-beta-0.1

 This example will use

-After completing the below listed steps, you will have a working Laravel setup ready to be served via http and https.
+After completing the below listed steps, you will have a working WordPress setup ready to be served via http and https.

 Table of Contents